HolmesLab/holmeslab/docs/Travel/index.md

 # Conference Registration Payment Process

-To pay for conference registration via check request:
+To pay for conference registration via check request, see this tutorial: [Paying for Conference Registration Fee](https://holmeslab.github.io/holmeslab/docs/Admin/purchasing/conference/)
-- The conference organization must first be added as a supplier in PaymentWorks if they are not already in the Rutgers system
-    - Ask the lab manager to check if they’re in PaymentWorks or add them
-- Once supplier status is confirmed, obtain an invoice/quote from the conference showing registration fees
-- Have the lab manager submit a check request through RU Marketplace with the invoice attached
 - Timeline: Allow 3-4 weeks for the entire process (supplier setup + check request processing)

 ---
 # Travel and Accommodations

 🚨 IMPORTANT: Is your travel being sponsored by/charged to a federal R01 grant?
 If so, check over these documents, as your restrictions/procedures may differ from general policy: